WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 2. Restore your device using DFU mode in iTunes or Finder

-3. Now, follow the guide from Installing the Config Profile
+3. Now, follow the guide again